lafkpages/replit-extension-dotenv/README.md

-# Copy secrets as .env
+# .env editor

-A Replit extension that lets you export and copy all of your secrets as a `.env` file.
+A Replit extension that lets you import and export your secrets as a `.env` file.